 Justifiable Infringement of Aboriginal Rights

 The Supreme Court of Canada has affirmed that certain Crown objectives can, in principle, justify infringement of Aboriginal title or treaty or other Aboriginal rights, including for the development of agriculture, forestry, mining and hydroelectric power, general economic development, the protection of the environment or endangered species, the building of infrastructure, and the settlement of foreign populations to support these objectives.

 The Supreme Court of Canada has also held that provincial governments, acting within their legislative authority under Section 92 of the Constitution, may seek to justify an infringement of Aboriginal rights, including but not limited to Aboriginal title.
-The federal Crown has recently endorsed, and British Columbia recently statutorily adopted, the United Nations Declaration on the Rights of Indigenous Peoples.
-How this will integrate with the constitutional framework recognised by the Supreme Court of Canada as described above will be determined by future legislative enactments and/or future court cases.
+The federal government has stated its intention to adopt the United Nations Declaration on the Rights of Indigenous Peoples, and British Columbia has statutorily done so.
+How this will integrate with the constitutional framework recognised by the Supreme Court of Canada as described above will be determined by future legislative enactments and/or court cases.